 - optional: parmesan cheese for garnish

-Add the herbs, cover and cook for 10 minutes.
+- Add the spices and herbs, cover and cook for 10 minutes.

 This as soooo good.
 And even better the next day.
 My daughter didn’t like having onions in her sauce so I’ll just chop them finer next time 😉 definitely going into rotation